solvaholic/octodns-sync/docs/README.md

     "route53-aws-key-id": "YOURIDGOESHERE"
     "route53-aws-secret-access-key": "YOURKEYGOESHERE"

-Then include them in `env` in your workflow:
+Then include them as environment variables in your workflow.
+For example:

 ```
 env: